Medina

-Medina, (Note: /məˈdiːnə/; ٱلْمَدِيْنَة ٱلْمُنَوَّرَة, DIN, "the radiant city"; or ٱلْمَدِيْنَة, DIN, (/acw/), "the city") officially al-Madinah al-Munawwarah, (Note: المدينة المنورة, /acw/) also known as Taybah and known in pre-Islamic times as Yathrib, (Note: يَثْرِب) is the capital and administrative centre of Medina Province in the Hejaz region of western Saudi Arabia.
-It is one of the oldest and most important places in Islamic history.
-The second holiest city in Islam, the population as of 2022 is 1,477,023, making it the fourth-most populous city in the country.
+Medina, (Note: /məˈdiːnə/; ٱلْمَدِيْنَة ٱلْمُنَوَّرَة, DIN, "the radiant city"; or ٱلْمَدِيْنَة, DIN (/acw/), "the city") officially al-Madinah al-Munawwarah, (Note: المدينة المنورة, /acw/) also known as al-Madinah an-Nabawiyyah and Taybah, is the capital and administrative centre of Medina Province in the Hejaz region of western Saudi Arabia.
+It is the second holiest city in Islam after Mecca, and one of the oldest and most important places in Islamic history.
+The population as of 2022 is 1,477,023, making it the fourth-most populous city in the country.
 Around 58.5% of the population are Saudi citizens and 41.5% are foreigners.
-Located at the core of the Medina Province in the western reaches of the country, the city is distributed over 589 km2, of which 293 km2 constitutes the city's urban area, while the rest is occupied by the Hejaz Mountains, empty valleys, agricultural spaces and older dormant volcanoes.
+The city joined the UNESCO Global Network of Learning Cities in 2024.
+Located at the core of the Medina Province in the western reaches of the country, the city is distributed over 589 km2, of which 293 km2 constitutes the city's urban area, while the rest is occupied by the Hejaz Mountains, empty valleys, agricultural spaces, and older dormant volcanoes.

 Medina is generally considered to be the "cradle of Islamic culture and civilization".
-The city is considered to be the second-holiest of three key cities in Islamic tradition, with Makkah and Jerusalem serving as the holiest and third-holiest cities respectively.
+The city is considered to be the second-holiest of three key cities in Islamic tradition, with Mecca and Jerusalem serving as the holiest and third-holiest cities respectively.
 Al-Masjid al-Nabawi (lit.
 'The Prophet's Mosque') is of exceptional importance in Islam and serves as burial site of the prophet Muhammad, by whom the mosque was built in 622 CE (first year of the Hijrah).
-Observant Muslims usually visit his tomb, or rawdhah, at least once in their lifetime during a pilgrimage known as Ziyarat, although this is not obligatory.
+Observant Muslims usually visit his tomb, or rawḍah, at least once in their lifetime during a pilgrimage known as Ziyarat, although this is not obligatory.
 The original name of the city before the advent of Islam was Yathrib (يَثْرِب), and it is referred to by this name in Chapter 33 (Al-Aḥzāb, lit.
 'The Confederates') of the Quran.
 It was renamed to ALA (lit.
 'City of the Prophet' or 'The Prophet's City') after and later to ALA (lit.
 'The Enlightened City') before being simplified and shortened to its modern name, ALA (lit.
 'The City'), from which the English-language spelling of "Medina" is derived.
 Saudi road signage uses ALA and ALA interchangeably.